leonmartin/c-sharp-course/Milestone02/instructions.md

 - An attribute should not be part of multiple classes
 - There should be as few connections between the classes as possible

-## Task 01-4: Quiz Time
+## Task 02-4: Quiz Time

 Congratulations, you successfully used UML diagrams to create a concept for your banking application!

 To test wether you got the most important points of this milestone, answer the questions in the [quiz.md file](./quiz.md).
-If you are done you can proceed to [Milestone 02](../Milestone02/).
+If you are done you can proceed to the next Milestone.